 David Bowie recorded a duet for a Bing Crosby Christmas special in September of 1977.
 The two had never met beforehand and Bowie didn’t even know who Crosby was.
 The “Peace on Earth” and “Little Drummer Boy” combo became a big hit.
 However, Crosby didn’t live to see the song’s success.
 He passed away in October of that same year.
 (Image: ITV/Rex Features)

 Star Wars Holiday Special

 CBS aired the notoriously bad Star Wars Holiday Special in 1978 for the first and last time.
-To this day, George Lucas barely acknowledges its’ existence and the show has never been re-telecast or officially released on home video.
+To this day, George Lucas barely acknowledges its existence, and the show has never been re-telecast or officially released on home video.
 Rare clips from the special can be found from time to time on YouTube, but most fans would just like to pretend that it never happened.
-Ironically, Disney+ will air a LEGO-themed parody of the special this year.
+Ironically, Disney+ began to air a LEGO-themed special in 2021 that was sort of a loose parody of the original special.